OpenJData/DigiBreast/README.txt

    piece-wise-constant regions (using a binary segmentation algorithm).
    Such representation removes the fine spatial details in the breast anatomical images, and results in loss of information.
-Statistical, or fuzzy segmentation methods avoids such information loss, and provides spatially-varying tissue volume fraction maps.
+Statistical, or fuzzy segmentation methods avoid such information loss, and provide spatially-varying tissue volume fraction maps.
 In our previous works [14]Fang2010, we have reported a joint x-ray/DOT image reconstruction algorithm utilizing a spatially varying tissue compositional model to